A. S. P. Liyanage

 and began teaching, publishing a number of textbooks.
 In 1989, he established the ASP Group, a private real estate company, and served as its chairman and managing director.
 Liyanage was a Millennium Development Ambassador to the People's Summit during the 34th G8 summit in Hokkaido, Japan in 2008, and to the United Nations European headquarters in Geneva in 2007.
-Liyanage ran advertisements congratulating Barack Obama before his 2008 presidential victory, further raising his political profile.
+Liyanage ran advertisements congratulating US President Barack Obama before his victory in the 2008 United States presidential election.

 Liyanage conducted the popular Sri Lankan celebrity TV program A.S.P Paduru Partiya for 7 years.
-This program was awarded "best entertainment program" for 2008, 2009, 2010, and 2011.
 He also produced television and film adaptations of Suseema.